 My work lies at the intersection of interpersonal normative ethics, social philosophy, and moral psychology.
 Normative ethics asks questions about what actions are right and wrong and what kinds of lives we should live.
 Social philosophy asks questions about the justice of social structures (both formal and informal).
 Both areas of philosophy require robust epistemological commitments.
 (How can we know that we have acted rightly?
 How do epistemic gaps in our understanding prevent us from adequately working to promote justice?)
 And, both require close attention to moral psychology.
 (What reactive attitudes are warranted in response to an action that another commits?
-What roles can emotions, beliefs, and attitudes play in helping to undermine or perpetuate injustice?)
+What roles can emotions, beliefs, and attitudes play in helping to undermine or promote justice?)

 In my dissertation I analyzed apology and forgiveness as practices of moral repair; the motivating question for that work was to explore not just what makes an action wrong, but what reparative obligations one bears after committing a wrong.
 As a non-ideal theorist concerned primarily with gender and racial justice, I aim to explore what obligations we bear in light of the legacies of historical and ongoing oppression.

 I have published extensively on the variety of harms that someone might experience in their capacity as a knower, including epistemic injustice, epistemic silencing, and what I call exclusionary harms.
 I have also explored moral emotions like love, contempt, and anger, as well as moral-emotional practices like empathy, forgiveness, and reconciliation, all of which can be used to challenge injustice of various types.
 Unjust ideologies and cognitive biases heavily influence our perception of ourselves and others.
 That means that our inner lives – what we perceive, believe, and feel – are sites of resistance where individual actors can work to promote justice.
 Those conclusions impact not just how we ought to act as individual agents, but what kinds of social policies we should implement.